 The Case for Paying Down Credit Cards First

 Credit card debt can add up quickly, and the higher the interest rate, the faster your debt can accumulate.
-Even if you’re making minimum payments, you’ll still accrue interest on your balance if you don’t pay your full statement balance at the end of each billing cycle.
-And as your interest compounds (as you pay interest on your interest), your balance can get more difficult to pay off.
+Making minimum payments still means you’re accruing interest on your balance.
+And as that interest compounds (as you pay interest on your interest), your balance can get more difficult to pay off.

-Also, even if you’re making regular credit card payments, a high balance can still hurt your credit score, which is partially determined by how much outstanding debt you owe.
+A high balance can also hurt your credit score, which is partially determined by how much outstanding debt you owe.

 Paying Off Credit Card Debt

-Once you’ve decided to focus on paying off your credit card debt, it’s time to start directing extra funds to the cause.
-You could look for places in your budget where you can cut costs, and direct any extra savings you find to paying down debt.
-Consider using bonuses, tax returns, or gifts of cash to help the effort.
+Once you decide to focus on paying off credit cards first, start by finding extra funds to send to the cause.
+Look for places in your budget where you can cut costs, and direct any savings to paying down your cards.
+Also consider earmarking bonuses, tax refunds, and gifts of cash for your credit card payment.

 Managing Your Student Loans

-If you do, federal student loans go into default after 270 days.
-After that, your loans can go to a collections agency, which may charge additional fees for recouping your debt.
-They can also ask the government to garnish your wages or your tax return to make debt payments.
-So in general, you’re stuck with your federal student loans.
+Meanwhile, it’s important that you continue making regular student loan payments while you’re prioritizing your credit card debt.
+For one thing, you shouldn’t just stop paying your student loans.
+If you do, federal student loans go into default after 270 days (about 9 months).
+From there, your loans can go to a collections agency, which may charge you fees for recouping your debt.
+The government can also garnish your wages or your tax return.

-When you refinance, you can also shorten your loan term.
-This could be a good way to kick your student loan repayment into overdrive—your payments are likely to increase, but you’ll likely reduce the cost of interest over the life of the loan.
-In essence, you would be prioritizing paying off your student loans at the same time you are prioritizing your credit card debt.
+Or you can shorten your loan term instead.
+This can be a good way to kick your student loan repayment into overdrive.
+Your payments will increase, but you’ll reduce the cost of interest over the life of the loan.
+In other words, you’re giving equal weight to paying off your student loans and your credit card debt.

-To see how refinancing with SoFi could help you tackle your student loan debt, take advantage of our student loan refinancing calculator.
+To see how refinancing with SoFi can help you tackle your student loan debt, take advantage of our student loan refinancing calculator.